roshanrahman/newportfolio/assets/casestudies/nitya-gaan/article.md

 - Be more contextual, and ensure it has heuristics that inform the users of the app's state, and wherever possible, allow them to change it.

-- Have a cleaner, simpler, modern take on the aesthetics, with a Material, styled design that looked good, and was not a nightmare for the developer to implement.
+- Have a cleaner, simpler, modern take on the aesthetics, with a Material based design that looked good, and was not a nightmare for the developer to implement under a deadline.

 - Increase usability by making items easier to distinguish.